 - attending the quarterly meetings and workshops of the Texas Commission for Jail Standards

-- speaking with jailers and administratorss of county lockups
+- speaking with jailers and administrators of county lockups

-- engaging in dialogue with volunteeers and administrators of various non-profits and church groups who are likeminded in that they work to improve conditions and facilitate programs in jails, especially for women.
+- engaging in dialogue with volunteeers and administrators of various non-profits and church groups who also work to improve conditions and facilitate programs in jails, especially for women.

 - information on how to complain and where to complain

-- a medical release form with an explanation of the purpose and function of these releases
+- a medical release form with an explanation and directions

 - tips on visitation and locations of jails